 While a higher level of effort and cost goes into developing film, the results are often worth it.
 Digital cameras may be more reliable or higher resolution, but it’s hard to capture the color, tone, and aesthetic of film photography.

 There are many quality film cameras on the market, both new and second-hand, but they tend to be heavy and cumbersome.
 So slip a disposable camera into your pocket, beach bag, or carry-on.
 Send one as a gift or use them as a party favor.
-Whether they wind up in the hands of a newbie or an analogue pro, these great disposable cameras are sure to spark some fun.
+Whether they wind up in the hands of a newbie or an analog pro, these great disposable cameras are sure to spark some fun.